jaspertc-cheanue/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

 Planning ahead is essential to avoid last-minute panic and stress.
 Write down your ideas, plans, deadlines, or any other relevant information in a planner or task list.
 That way, when you sit down to work, everything is right in front of you and you don't have to waste time searching for it.
 Planning also helps you stay focused on your long-term goals and make better decisions along the way.

+# 2024-03-02
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work, as the person who benefits the most from well-structured, easily understandable code might be you, six months from now."

+In essence, this means that while writing efficient and functional code is important, a programmer's focus should also be on writing clean, readable, and self-explanatory code that can be easily understood and maintained by others (and even themselves at a later date).
+This approach reduces debugging time, facilitates collaboration, and ensures the longevity of your software projects.